lecodeski/maple-font/README.md

 #### Infinite Arrow Ligatures

 Inspired by Fira Code, the font enables infinite arrow ligatures by default from v7.3.
 For some reason, the ligatures are misaligned when using hinted font, so they are removed in hinted version by default from v7.4.

-You can setup `"keep_infinite_arrow": true` in `config.json` or add `--keep-infinite-arrow` in cli flag.
+You can setup `"infinite_arrow": true` in `config.json` or add `--infinite-arrow` in cli flag to force enabling the feature.
 See more details in [#508](https://github.com/subframe7536/maple-font/issues/508)

 #### Custom Font Weight Mapping